 A model can be quantized to 8-bit floating-point (FP8) precision using using firectl prepare-model:

-This is an additive process that adds a new FP8 checkpoint for your model.
+This is an additive process that enables creating deployments with additional precisions.
 The original FP16 checkpoint is still available for use.

 You can check on the status of preparation by running